 If I’d had an extra day I would have visited Estancia Harberton, though more for the history of the Yamana and Bridges family, than the colony of penguins which appeared to be the main attraction for most people.
 The Martial Glacier would also have been worth visiting, though more for the views across the Beagle Channel than what is left of the glacier itself.
 Maybe next time I’m at the end of the world…

-8 thoughts on “Further afield – Tierra del Fuego
+8 responses to “Further afield – Tierra del Fuego”

 Leave a Reply